NASM CES Study Guide

 Introduction

-Phase one and two of the continuum addressed the overactive and the shortened myofascial tissues that restrict our range of motion in the joints and end up decreasing our ability to move.
+Phases one and two of the continuum addressed the overactive and the shortened myofascial tissues that restrict our range of motion in the joints and decrease our ability to move.

 The third phase is going to be activation.